Brave-squirrels/CodersCamp2020.Project.TypeScript.EscapeTales/README.md

 You can find all the stuff about the project on the board [Trello](https://trello.com/b/HzFTZcYy/project-3-typescript-her).

+## Technologies
+Project is created with:

+- HTML5
+- SCSS
+- TypeScript
+- Node.js
+- jest

+## Setup

+---
+If you want to visit our webpage, just click here!
+WARNING Github will not open this link in a new tab, you have to do it manually.

+To run the project locally follow these steps:

+- Clone this repository
+- Open repository in your code editor
+- Run command npm run prod
+- Run command npm run dev
+- Enter the local host that was created which by default is http://localhost:1234/

 ## Walkthrough
 Working version of the site [here](https://brave-squirrels.github.io/CodersCamp2020.Project.TypeScript.Her/) -> [https://brave-squirrels.github.io/CodersCamp2020.Project.TypeScript.Her/](https://brave-squirrels.github.io/CodersCamp2020.Project.TypeScript.Her/)